histogrammar/histogrammar-docs/specification/index.md

 The thresholds are presented in increasing order and the computed value must be greater than or equal to a threshold to fill the corresponding bin, and therefore the number of entries in each filled bin is greatest in the first and least in the last.

-Although this aggregation could be visualized as a stack of histograms, stacked histograms usually represent a different thing: data from different sources, rather than different cuts on the same source.
-For example, it is common to stack Monte Carlo samples from different backgrounds to show that they add up to the observed data.
+Although this aggregation could be plotted as a stack of histograms, stacks of histograms are often used to represent something different: data from different sources, rather than cuts on the same source.
+For example, it is common to stack distributions from different Monte Carlo simulations to show that they add up to the observed data.
 The Stack aggregator does not make plots of this type because aggregation trees in Histogrammar draw data from exactly one source.

 To make plots from different sources in Histogrammar, one must perform separate aggregation runs.
 It may then be convenient to stack the results of those runs as though they were created with a Stack aggregation, so that plotting code can treat both cases uniformly.
 For this reason, Stack has an alternate constructor to build a Stack manually from distinct aggregators, even if those aggregators came from different aggregation runs.